suishen01/Final-Year-Project/README.md

 #### Database
 MySQL commands to create the database can be found in the tables file.
 Database should be name 'ml'.

+#### Start the Server
+Go in the project's root directory, run bin/cake server

 #### Admin
 http://localhost:8765/users/add to add an admin user.